 The Brighton & Hove environmental education project (BHee) supports local schools to embed sustainability into school life.
 Use this site to find out more about the range of FREE workshops, visits and resources available to state-funded schools across the city.

-The BHee project, now in its fourth year, is funded by Brighton & Hove City Council and supports schools in their journey to sustainability.
-It is part of the Council’s commitment to One Planet Living and helps pupils and teachers learn about, and take action to protect, our unique local environment which is a designated UNESCO Biosphere.
+BHee is funded by Brighton and Hove City Council as part of their commitment to helping pupils and teachers learn about, and take action to protect, The Living Coast our unique local environment and a designated UNESCO Biosphere.